 Three’s a Charm – Big Wins for Maryland’s Animals

 Thanks to YOU, our dedicated team of advocates, organizations, and legislators, 2018 was a HISTORIC year for animals in Maryland!
 Three bills passed that greatly improve the welfare of animals in our state.
 Cracking down on the cruel Puppy Mill industry, Maryland became the 2nd state after California to ban the sales of dogs and cats in pet stores.
 In what has been called “The Beagle Bill”, Maryland followed six other states in passing legislation to save healthy cats and dogs from being euthanized after they have been used in research.
-Maryland joined 26 other states, including all of Maryland’s neighbors and the District of Columbia, and passed legislation allowing judges as a condition of sentencing to ban convicted animal abusers from owning animals, up to and including, life.
+Maryland joined 26 other states, including all of Maryland’s neighbors and the District of Columbia, and passed legislation allowing judges as a condition of sentencing to ban convicted animal abusers from owning, possessing, or residing with animals for a specified period of time.

 Some of the bills that we championed were unsuccessful this session.
 However, as with the Humane Adoption of Companion Animals Act of 2018 which took four years to pass, some legislation takes several sessions for legislators to become familiar with the issues, especially ones that are complicated or that they have never considered.
 This past session’s bill dealing with animal sexual abuse is a prime example of the type of complicated issue that will most likely require several sessions to pass.